 Lower Chest Workout – To Turn Heads On The Beach

-Lower chest workout will help you build a muscular body.
-To build the maximal size of your chest muscles, you would want to work your upper, middle and lower chest muscles.
+To build the maximal size of your chest muscles, you would want to work your upper, middle, and lower chest muscles.

-Lower chest workout exercises can be used to form a stand alone training if your lower chest muscles are lagging in development.
-Alternatively, those exercises can be used as a part of a push pull legs or an upper lower split.
+Lower chest workout exercises can be used to form a stand-alone training if your lower chest muscles are lagging in development.
+Alternatively, those exercises can be used as a part of push-pull legs or an upper-lower split.

-Here, you will learn some of the most versatile lower chest exercises you can do with or without access to a gym.
+Here, you will learn some of the most versatile lower chest exercises you can do without access to a gym.
+So let’s go and get those pecs burning!

 Lower Chest Workout: Muscles Involved

-To be able to understand which part of chest muscles are working with each exercise, it’s beneficial to know the anatomy of chest muscles.
+To be able to understand which part of the chest muscles are working with each exercise, it’s beneficial to know the anatomy of the chest muscles.

 Chest muscle or Pectoralis Major consists of three parts:

-Clavicular head of a chest muscle (upper chest) attaches to a clavicle (collar) bone on one side and humerus (upper arm) bone on the other.
+The clavicular head of a chest muscle (upper chest) attaches to a clavicle (collar) bone on one side and a humerus (upper arm) bone on the other.

-Sternocostal head of a chest muscle (lower and mid chest) attaches to the sternum (breast) bone and ribs on one side and humerus (upper arm) bone on the other.
+The sternocostal head of a chest muscle (lower and mid-chest) attaches to the sternum (breast) bone and ribs on one side and the humerus (upper arm) bone on the other.

-Abdominal head of a chest muscle (lower chest) attaches to the anterior layer of the rectus sheath on one side and humerus (upper arm) bone on the other.
+The abdominal head of a chest muscle (lower chest) attaches to the anterior layer of the rectus sheath on one side and the humerus (upper arm) bone on the other.

 So, when we are talking about working the lower chest this means working the lower part of the sternocostal head and abdominal head of your pectoralis major muscle.
 Now, after a short anatomy lesson, we can dive deeper into exercises for your lower chest.